Main Content

 Training a model in Regression Learner consists of two parts:

-• Validated Model: Train a model with a validation scheme.
+• Validation Model: Train a model with a validation scheme.
 By default, the app protects against overfitting by applying cross-validation.
 Alternatively, you can choose holdout validation.
-The validated model is visible in the app.

 • Full Model: Train a model on full data, excluding test data.
-The app trains this model simultaneously with the validated model.
-However, the model trained on full data is not visible in the app.
+The app trains this model simultaneously with the validation model.
 When you choose a regression model to export to the workspace, Regression Learner exports the full model.

 Note